keptn/lifecycle-toolkit/docs/content/en/docs/intro-klt.md

 logs, traces, and metrics.
 This data can be used to troubleshoot issues, identify performance bottlenecks, and improve the overall reliability of your applications.

-*For example, KLT can collect logs from your applications.
+ For example: KLT can collect logs from your applications.
 These logs can be used to troubleshoot issues, such as a crash or a failure.
 KLT can also collect traces from your applications.
 These traces can be used to identify performance bottlenecks, such as a slow database query.